ptyom/ptyom/README.md

 # 👋 Hi there, I'm Noor

-I'm majoring in Computer Science at the University of Virginia with a passion for coding, painting, and advocating for fair education for all.
+I am a Computer Science major and Entrepreneurship minor at the University of Virginia!

 ## 🧠 About Me

  University: University of Virginia
  Major: Computer Science
  Minor: Entrepreneurship
- Interests: Advocacy for fair education, solving real-world problems ✍️, traveling 🌎, playing pickleball 🏓, and spending time with my cat, Truffle 🐱 and German Shepherd dog, Hazel 🐶.
+ Interests: Advocacy for all, solving real-world problems ✍️, traveling 🌎, cooking new foods 🍳, playing pickleball 🏓, and spending time with my cat, Truffle 🐱 and German Shepherd dog 🐶.

 ## 🔌 Connect with Me!